When there’s no way you can get it all done

 I choked back my tears and got dressed to attend a Christian Science Sunday church service.
 Each Sunday, the weekly Bible Lesson (found in the Christian Science Quarterly) is read at every Christian Science service around the world.
 I always have a copy of the Lesson, which is a compilation of citations from the Bible and from Science and Health with Key to the Scriptures by Mary Baker Eddy, so I can read it during the week.
 I pulled up my copy from my email and sat down in a pew next to one of my friends.
 Though I still felt overwhelmed, I did what I could to focus on following along with the readings and singing along during the hymns.

 The Lesson begins with a Responsive Reading—passages from the Bible, half of which the congregation reads aloud.
-Together we read, “In the day which I cried thou answeredst me, and strengthenedst me with strength in my soul” (Psalms 138:3).
+Together we read, “In the day when I cried thou answeredst me, and strengthenedst me with strength in my soul” (Psalms 138:3 ).

 I’ve discovered that even though I’ve been reading the Lesson throughout the week, sometimes I find new meaning in the citations when I’m really needing to hear them.
 Which is exactly what happened this time.
 It was like God had spoken that verse from Psalms directly to me.
 I was crying, and He was answering.
 And all I could think was, Wow.
 OK, God.
 You’ve got my attention.
 I felt more hopeful as I realized that God was strengthening me to see that I had everything I needed—not only to meet each deadline, but also to feel more of God’s support and guidance as I completed each assignment.